In total hip replacement surgery, the surgeon replaces the hip joint’s degenerated cartilage and bone with implants.

 - Icing the operative area

-Some patients may need to go to a specialized rehab center for more treatment.
+Some patients may need home health or outpatient physical therapy services.
 In all, total rehab after surgery will take several months.

 Joint Replacement Program

-We offer one of the most comprehensive joint replacement programs in the Winston-Salem area.
+We offer one of the most comprehensive joint replacement programs in the region.
 From minimally invasive to bone-sparing procedures, our full menu of surgical options fits patients of all ages and activity levels.

 Our orthopaedic teams include surgeons who are highly trained specialists in their fields.
 That means they focus on diagnosing and treating problems in only one region of the body, such as the knees, hips or shoulders.